 Where appropriate, we recommend that you overlay bar graphs with scatter plots showing individual data points, or use another method to show the distribution of the data, such as boxplots, violin plots, etc.

-PeerJ journals consider timely and well-targeted literature reviews of fields with broad cross-disciplinary interest within the journal's scope.
+PeerJ journals consider timely and well-balanced literature reviews of fields with broad cross-disciplinary interest within the journal's scope.
 While we do not impose a hard limit, we recommend a maximum of 8,000-12,000 words in order to keep the review focused.
 The review should include a rationale for why it is needed, describe who it is intended for, and include a description of the procedures used to ensure that it is comprehensive and unbiased (for example, the search strategies that were employed).
 Gaps in the literature, future avenues of research and opportunities for cross-disciplinary collaborations should be clearly identified.
+Unbalanced reviews that are performed with the intention of supporting a particular interpretation or point of view will not be considered.

 Since, by their nature, literature reviews rely heavily on the published work of others, it is especially important to avoid inadvertent plagiarism by copying and pasting sections of text from the original source.
 In addition, it is very important, when quoting or paraphrasing, to correctly acknowledge your sources.